ar-sht/arduino-pet-feeder/README.md

 ---

-It has a website using flask to control the pet feeder and arduino code for the device itself
+It has a website using flask to control the pet feeder and arduino code for the device itself.
+It is still under development.